-If the protection of your product is important, it’s more logical to protect it with a patent against competitors, instead of an NDA against the service provider you’re seeking advice from.
+If the protection of your product is important, you need to protect it with a patent against competitors, instead of an NDA against the very service provider you’re seeking advice from.

-Of course we believe in confidentiality and the protection of intellectual property, and just because we won’t sign an NDA doesn’t mean we’re going to take the liberty to talk about your project with everyone.
-As part of our Services Agreement, we include a section on confidentiality of information and your ownership rights to your intellectual property when you officially commence a project with us.
+As part of the development process, we have the Services Agreement, which include a section on confidentiality of privacy and your ownership rights to your intellectual property for when you officially commence a project with us.

 In the IT space where ideas are plentiful, it’s good to be wary of protecting yourself.
 But an NDA can actually cause more damage than it intends to protect.
 If you’re interested in receiving advice and consultation, feel free to get in touch today.
 Just know that we’ll hold off on signing an NDA.